optimizeforall/AccountiBot/README.md

-# AccountiBot Discord Bot
+# AccountaBot Discord Bot

-Accountibot is a discord bot Discord bot that will keep track of progress towards goals.
+Accountabot is a discord bot Discord bot that will keep track of progress towards goals.
 Here is an example of how to use it.

 ![Accountibot in action](lib/image.png)